David Baldacci Books in Order

 John Puller Series (Books in Order)

-The John Puller series follows combat veteran and U.S. Army criminal investigator John Puller working cases for the military’s Criminal Investigation Division.
+The John Puller series follows combat veteran and U.S. Army criminal investigator John Puller who is working cases for the military’s Criminal Investigation Division.
 He is a methodical, physically capable investigator.
-Some of the themes are military corruption, government cover-ups, and crimes close to home.
+Some of the cases he takes on are related to military corruption, government cover-ups, and crimes close to home.
 In one book, John Puller even investigates the suspicious death of his own aunt, Betsy.
+In addition, Puller’s family history is relevant in the books as his father is a respected Army figure, and his brother is serving a life sentence for treason.

 1. Zero Day, 2011